phoenixframework/phoenix/C_routing.md

-The router is the main hub of any Phoenix application.
-It matches HTTP requests to controller actions, wires up real-time channel handlers, and defines a series of pipeline transformations for scoping middleware to sets of routes.
+Routers are the main hubs of Phoenix applications.
+They match HTTP requests to controller actions, wire up real-time channel handlers, and define a series of pipeline transformations for scoping middleware to sets of routes.

 The router file that Phoenix generates, `web/router.ex`, will look something like this one.